sahishnuk2/tp/docs/DeveloperGuide.md

 Team size: 5

 1. Make the timetable window (used by `get-timeslots` and `get-consultations`) refresh automatically when timeslot data changes.
-Currently it only updates after the command is reissued.
+Currently, it only updates after the command is reissued.
 We plan to add a listener so the window refreshes immediately whenever timeslots are modified.
 2. Add support for importing calendar files (e.g., .ics) to bulk-create timeslots.
 At the moment timeslots must be added or edited one at a time.
 A calendar import feature will let users import events directly from their calendar applications.
+3. Add support for filtering by grades.
+Currently, filter only supports filtering by labs and exercises.
+4. Add support for sorting by grades.
+Currently, students can only be sorted by name, student id, exercise completion and lab attendance.
+We plan to add another comparator to support sorting by grades.
+5. Add support for special characters in student names.
+Currently, the name field only accepts alphanumeric characters and spaces.
+We plan to extend validation to support names with hyphens, apostrophes, and other common punctuation marks (e.g., `Arjun S/O Raja`, `Gibbs-White`).
+6. Prevent UI overflow for tags.
+Currently, when students have a very long tag, the tag labels may overflow the card boundary.
+We plan to add text truncation to ensure tags are always displayed within the card bounds.
+7. Make tags cumulative.
+Currently, editing tags replaces all existing tags.
+We plan to add an option to append new tags without removing existing ones, allowing users to add tags incrementally.
+8. Make necessary fields optional.
+Currently, all fields (name, student ID, phone, email, GitHub username) are mandatory when adding a student.
+We plan to make some fields optional (e.g., phone, GitHub username) to accommodate cases where this information is not immediately available.
+9. Fix short time slot labels in timetable.
+Currently, short time slots (e.g., 30 minutes or less) may not display labels properly in the timetable view.
+We plan to improve label rendering for short time slots by using abbreviated text or tooltips.